 2.

-An API Key that our system will include in the X-API-Key header of every webhook request we send to you.
+An API Key (optional) that our system will include in the X-API-Key header of every webhook request we send to you.
 This allows your endpoint to authenticate that the request is genuinely from Game Loom.

 Notification Preferences Configuration (Admin Dashboard):#